 This is something that I learned from Bruce over at Handprint, and it’s brilliant!
 You know those watercolor names like Turquoise Sea and Cadillac Red?
 For the most part, they are just marketing names and the colors inside the tubes vary from manufacturer to manufacture.
-Yep, even common colors like Sap Green and Indian Yellow are not consistent between companies.
+Yep, even common colors like Sap Green, Van Dyke Brown, and Indian Yellow are not consistent between companies.

 When I first began sorting out my palette, these inconsistencies were driving me mad.
 However, when I learned to look at the pigments that are in the color, not the name of the color itself, it was a game changer.

-Every artist-grade watercolor has a series of letters and numbers listed on it or with it, like PR178 or PBr7.
+Every artist-grade watercolor has a series of letters and numbers listed on it or with it like PR178 or PBr7.
 Since each one of these represents a pigment, some tubes may have more than one listed.
-These are the actual pigments that are in that brand’s particular color, and you can see an example of this listing in the photo below.
+These are the actual pigments that are in that brand’s particular color, and you can see an example of this listing in the photo above.

 This wonderful information can help you simplify your palette and avoid color duplication.
 These pigment numbers are on every tube of professional-grade watercolors, and most manufacturers and many retailers have this information on their websites.